 - Also: search-and-rescue, agriculture, education, and many kinds of research.

-A complete list of uses we have thought of, and the issues they raise and problems they pose, would fill this book and more, and new ones come to mind all the time.
+A complete list and description of uses we have thought of, and the issues they raise and problems they pose, would fill this book and more, and new ones come to mind all the time.
 The prospects seem limitless, and the world seems ready.
 Even before his invention’s release, drones/UASs (unmanned aircraft systems), robots, sensors, and other remote devices are being used for many of the purposes I have described.
 Vassal’s device and its derivatives will replace and combine with many of those.

 Among other likely developments is its integration with observant computing.
 Observant computing uses audio, visual, and other sensors to recognize and interpret events in the observable world, then trigger responses.
-Vassal’s device and its like will be used to monitor everything from borders and entryways of every kind to weather and marine conditions, safety hazards, crowds and other public gatherings, traffic, etc. When necessary, in concert with suitable computers, it will initiate appropriate notifications, warnings, and alarms.
+Vassal’s device and its like will be used to monitor everything from borders and entryways of every kind to weather and marine conditions, safety hazards, crowds and other public gatherings, traffic, etc. When necessary, in concert with suitable computing, it will initiate appropriate notifications, warnings, and alarms.

 For law enforcement, intelligence, and security professionals, such systems will help identify suspects and other targets.
 By watching those people’s facial expressions, styles of walking, gestures, and other conduct, and listening to speech and speech patterns, they will analyze and sometimes anticipate behavior.
 Once they identify a person or set of conditions, they will query databases and other resources to learn more, then send the information to people or computers that can take further action: turn machines and other devices on or off; open or close doors, hatches, and floodgates; and prompt live interventions by medical workers, police, military, teachers, supervisors, parents, caregivers, and others.

-People will use also elements of Vassal’s device for interpersonal communication.
+People will also use elements of Vassal’s device for interpersonal communication.
 That field develops rapidly, so it is hard to speculate how it may develop in the years ahead, but the technology he has developed will be relevant.

 A possibility he has thought of: “. . . a miniature audiovisual phone that you wear as a pin, an earring, or on a necklace or on the brim of a hat.
 Things like that are already coming.
 My invention will make that easier, since it integrates well with mobile devices.
 There weren’t many of those when I invented it back in the 70s or I might have done that then, and this time around I’ve just produced my little flying bug.
 But you can be sure someone will do that soon.”